 Almost half the state’s water flows through the Sacramento-San Joaquin River Delta (often shorthanded to "Bay Delta").
 It's an estuary that is more than 1,100 square miles and ranges over five counties.

-Water from the rivers flows through Suisun Bay into the delta region, mixes with salt water from the Pacific Ocean, and either flows back out San Francisco Bay or gets exported to Sacramento and cities around it or to farms and cities to the south.
+Water from the rivers flows through Suisun Bay into the Delta region, where the fresh water mixes with seawater from the ocean.
+Water in the Delta either flows back out to the ocean through San Francisco Bay or gets exported to Sacramento and cities around it or to farms and cities to the south.

-Over time, California’s pulling more water into use – and that’s changing the mix of salt and fresh water in the estuary.
-That’s made the delta vulnerable to invasive species, habitat degradation and loss and disappearing wetlands.
+Over time, California has been pulling more water into use – and that’s changing the mix of salt and fresh water in the estuary.
+That’s made the Delta vulnerable to invasive species, habitat degradation and loss and disappearing wetlands.